 Sudden infant death syndrome (SIDS) – sometimes known as "cot death" – is the sudden, unexpected and unexplained death of an apparently healthy baby.

-In the UK, more than 200 babies die suddenly and unexpectedly every year.
+In the UK, around 200 babies die suddenly and unexpectedly every year.
 This statistic may sound alarming, but SIDS is rare and the risk of your baby dying from it is low.

 Most deaths happen during the first 6 months of a baby's life.
 Infants born prematurely or with a low birthweight are at greater risk.
 SIDS also tends to be slightly more common in baby boys.